lagerstrom/urpuppet/README.md

 Contribute
 -------------

 If you think you have an idea of getting Urpuppet to be even better.
 Please tell me or send a pull request.
 That will help making the Urpuppet project better over time.
+For example most of the modules work with more operating systems that Ubuntu.
+It has not been tested or verified yet.
+Therefore I have a if statement in the urpuppet script to see if it's a Ubuntu installation or not.
+Would be really cool to have more operating systems supported.

 References